LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 ## Networking Containerized Game Servers

 To be discoverable LAN servers respond to broadcast traffic from searching game clients with basic server info (name, map, player count, etc).
-In Linux the game server binds and listens to the appropriate port on 0.0.0.0 which is shared across the host's entire network stack.
-This model has long been a nuisance for admins as multiple servers cannot bind to the same port on 0.0.0.0. *(Windows-based servers listen to broadcast traffic differently and do not have this particular issue).*
+In Linux the game server binds to the appropriate port on [*INADDR_ANY*](http://man7.org/linux/man-pages/man7/ip.7.html) (Docker displays 0.0.0.0), which is actually a bind across *all* local network interfaces.
+This networking model has long been a nuisance for admins as multiple servers cannot bind to the same port on *INADDR_ANY*. *(Windows-based servers listen to broadcast traffic differently and do not have this particular issue).*

 ![hl2dm LAN browser](https://raw.githubusercontent.com/LacledesLAN/README.1ST/master/.images/hl2dm-lan-browser.png)